 Changes in foreign exchange are driven by the change in value of the Canadian Dollar compared to the US Dollar.
-The current quarter loss is a result of the translation of the Corporation's Canadian Dollar denominated balances as at March 31, 2021, primarily on the Convertible Notes and the Convertible Note Derivative.
+This loss for the three and six months ended June 30, 2021 is a result of the translation of the Corporation's Canadian dollar denominated balances as of June 30, 2021, primarily on the Convertible Notes and the convertible note derivatives.